google/zetasql/docs/modules.md

 + `MODULE`
 + `IMPORT MODULE`
-+ `CREATE ( PUBLIC | PRIVATE ) [ TABLE ] FUNCTION`
++ `CREATE ( PUBLIC | PRIVATE ) [ ( TABLE | AGGREGATE ) ] FUNCTION`
 + `CREATE ( PUBLIC | PRIVATE ) CONSTANT`

 Modules do not support statements that return results or have side effects.
-For example, the following statements are not supported inside of modules:

-+ `SELECT` statements
-+ `UPDATE` statements
+Modules only support defining an object once and do not support modifying an object after it is defined.

 ### Declaring a module